 No pictures in this one but very sound reference.
 I refer to this book almost weekly.
 I especially resonate with the respect that this practitioner gives to livestock and those who live close to the land.
 Herbs are listed with a brief discussion of their uses and then there are chapters for each animal species with lists of their dominant ailments, allowing you to reference the right treatments quickly.

 This one is a pictorial guide that is very helpful and I highly recommend it.

 Complete Medicinal Herbal (Natural care)

-Do you have an experience drying herbs?
+Do you have experience drying herbs?
 What techniques do you use?
 Leave a comment.

 This is the third article in a series on preserving food for winter.

-The first article offers a rational for investing the time in food preservation.
+The first article offers a rationale for investing time in food preservation.